Enjoy4Game — Game Guides for Steam Releases

 Q: Should Steam Deck users buy Romestead now?

-Steam Deck-first users should wait for verified compatibility or strong launch reports because Deck support is not confirmed at this check.
+Steam Deck-first users should wait for clear compatibility or strong launch reports because Deck support is not confirmed at this check.

 Q: Is Romestead good for solo players?